Sunday, August 6, 2017

 I balance our accounts, pay all our bills, and keep a spreadsheet of our expenses.
 That takes a few hours twice a month; could be less if I didn't have a math disability and number dyslexia.

 I volunteer for a few hours at my old job monthly and in my granddaughter's classroom weekly.
-And of course there is my two days/week of Granny Nannying chasing a two-year-old.
+I crochet baby blankets for a social service program that provides layette supplies for moms-in-need.
+And of course there is my two days/week of Granny Nannying, chasing a two-year-old around.

 I plant stuff in the garden and stand and watch for it to either die or grow.
 I mostly insist it all thrive on benign neglect.